maoyuans/chronicles-of-terre/hidden/TBR/Star of Astartia.md

 ## The King of the Broken Flies

 Louis Levian, half-elf.
 Son of a Perani merchant family.
 Spent his childhood messing with street urchins and developed into a gang of bandits.
 Took more than he can bite and got busted, thrown into jail and bailed out, exiled and told to get money back.
+- Father, Anthony, very intimidating mafia boss who does care about Louis but not very socially adequate.
+- Mother, Magnolia, jaded and missing after assassination attempts.
+- Friend, Lilly, led the urchin gang with Louis but was caught.
+Blamed Louis initially but quickly fallen into despair.

-Accepting the mission for promise of money...
+Accepting the mission for promise of money, having no particular motives.

-Key characters: Friend and father.
-A complicated subplot about... the friend fleeing prison and Peran to find him and blame him for their friend's death.
+- A complicated subplot about...
+Lilly fleeing prison and Peran to find Louis and blame him for their friend's death.
 They can be comforted but Perani officials will be sending out the police to catch.
-Father only views them as business ventures and tools... very utilitarian.
+Anthony only views them as business ventures and tools... very utilitarian.
+- The Water Cartel know of his family.
+If Louis shows that he's a Levian, the Cartel will aim to provide reasonable assistance; not due to name but by merit.
+- Possible mom subplot?
+- Possible test tube baby subplot?
+- Meth subplot?
 ## The Queen of the Ocean March

 Daemsan